Marcel Boekhoorn: Philanthropy

 Boekhoorn is privately a strong supporter of many nature and wildlife conservation and education programmes like SaveWave (protection of endangered sea animals) or the photographer Jimmy Nelson and his three-year trip around the world to photograph endangered tribes.
 Boekhoorn facilitated the adoption of two giant pandas from China by Ouwehands Zoo in 2017.
 In the presence of the Chinese President Xi Jinping, and King Willem Alexander, Boekhoorn signed a partnership agreement on behalf of Ouwehands Zoo with the Chinese Wildlife Conservation Association.
 As part of the agreement, Boekhoorn makes an annual contribution of $1 million to the preservation of the panda species and the conservation of its natural habitat in China.
 Boekhoorn supports the football club N.E.C.
 Nijmegen and invested in the racing career of his son-in-law Giedo van der Garde who raced in the 2013 Formula One Season for the Caterham F1 Team.

 Boekhoorn was also executive producer of the successful Netflix series 'Human playground' based on a photo book by Flemish photographer Hannelore Vandenbussche.
 This series covers 24 sports in 25 countries, each time examining the origin and evolution of a particular sport.
 Movie star Idris Elba provided the voice-overs for the series.

 Private life

-Mr. Boekhoorn has three daughters.
+Boekhoorn has three daughters.
 His current girlfriend is Rebecca Cabau van Kasbergen, sister of Yolanthe Cabau, ex-wife of Dutch soccer player Wesley Sneijder.
 His daughter Denise Boekhoorn is married to ex-Formula 1 driver Giedo van der Garde.
 Marcel was also one of the personal sponsors of him in the lower classes to F1.